Personal Injury FAQ

 - Injury or death of more than one person: $40,000

 Your insurance may provide for more coverage than the minimums shown.
 However, because Illinois is a standard insurance state, the law allows you to sue another driver if you were not at fault in the accident.
 This means that if the accident was the other driver’s fault and your damages exceed the other driver’s minimum coverage, you can file a lawsuit to recover the rest of your damages.

 Q: I was not hurt right away, but some time has passed and now I think I might be suffering from something related to the accident I was in.
 What should I do?

 A: In many cases, injuries related to serious accidents can take some time to appear.
 Illinois law provides you up to two years after an accident in which you must file your lawsuit.
 Any discomfort you might feel after an accident, no matter how minor it might seem, could be the sign of a more serious injury.
 It is best to seek medical treatment to document the problem and start treating it as soon as possible.
 You should also notify both your health and automobile insurance so that you can recover any expenses you have incurred if the accident was not your fault.

 If you or a loved one has been seriously injured or killed in an accident, an experienced personal injury attorney can help you get the recovery you are entitled to, explain all of your options to you, and help you return to the life you had before the accident.
-To schedule a free consultation with an experienced Illinois personal injury attorney, contact the Kelly & Castagna, LLC.
+To schedule a free consultation with an experienced Illinois personal injury attorney, contact Kelly & Castagna.